karakun/karakun.github.io/_posts/2018-06-25-java-releases.md

 | 101-1000  | $86,250                       | $103,500                     |
 | unlimited | $258,750                      | $310,500                     |

- At the moment the difference between standard and premium support is not really clear.
+ The only difference between standard and premium support is the availability of the support.
+By buying premium support you can call
+ Azul 24x7.
 More details might be added by an update or comment to this article.
-Additional information of the Azul support model for Zulu can be found [here](https://www.azul.com/products/azul_support_roadmap/) and [here](https://www.azul.com/products/zulu-and-zulu-enterprise/zulu-enterprise-java-support-options/).
+Additional information of the Azul support model for Zulu can be found
+ [here](https://www.azul.com/products/azul_support_roadmap/)
+ and [here](https://www.azul.com/products/zulu-and-zulu-enterprise/zulu-enterprise-java-support-options/).